-The NBA operates a two-tier system of accreditation for MCA programmes.
-Having discussed with stakeholders, it has been decided to prepare two separate Manuals (TIER-I and TIER-II) for Accreditation of MCA programmes.
-The TIER-I document has been designed for the MCA programmes offered by autonomous institutions and university departments better, while the TIER-II document is fine-tuned for the needs of the non-autonomous institutions affiliated to a university.
-In both TIER-I and TIER-II documents, the same set of criteria have been considered for accreditation.
-In the TIER-I document, the criteria, which are based on outcome parameters, has been given more weightage, whereas in the TIER-II document, the weightage has been reduced, thereby, enhancing the weightage of the output-based criteria.
+The NBA operates a two-tier system of accreditation for MCA Programme.
+Having discussed with stakeholders, it has been decided to prepare two separate Manuals (TIER-I and TIER-II) for Accreditation of MCA Programme.
+The TIER-I document has been designed to meet the needs of the MCA programme offered by autonomous institutions and university departments, while the TIER-II document is fine-tuned for the needs of the non-autonomous institutions affiliated to a university.
+In both TIER-I and TIER-II document, the same set of criteria have been considered for accreditation.
+In the TIER-II document, the criteria which are based on outcome parameters have been given more weightage, whereas in the TIER-II document, the weightage has been reduced, thereby, enhancing the weightage of the output-based criteria.
 However, a non-autonomous institution may also apply for accreditation on the basis of TIER-I document, if they feel that their curriculum is capable of attaining the desired outcomes of a programme.